marc2332/bliss/doc/docs/scan_default.md

 * To make a unusual scan (like a 5-regions scans), a new scan has to be defined.
   See: [BLISS scan engine](scan_engine.md)
-* To to change triggering or gating of intrument, is to adapt the *acquisition chain*.
+* To to change triggering or gating of intrument, the *acquisition chain* has to be adapted.
   See: [Acquisition Chain](acq_chain.md)
 * Customizing the presets.
 See: [Scans' presets](scan_presets.md)